 - e. lymph nodes - f. chest and lungs (inspection, auscultation, percussion, and inspiratory and expiratory chest expansion) - g. heart (sounds, murmurs, pulse and arrhythmias) - h. abdomen (including any hernias or scars) - i. blood vessels (e.g. peripheral pulses, vascular murmurs and varicose veins) j. skin (general inspection) - j. nervous system (e.g. reflexes and sensory abnormalities) - k. motor system (e.g. weakness or atrophy). - A.2.2 A neurological baseline test is a non-invasive screening of brain functions, to be conducted before the start of the season.
 It should cover all clinical domains that might possibly be affected by a concussion.
 Ideally, baseline tests should be multimodal and include a focused medical history (including history of previous concussion and/or relevant co-morbidities), clinical assessment (e.g. based on the most up to date SCAT) and neurocognitive testing.
-Suitable tests may be clinical or device-based and may include but are not limited to: SCAT (in the latest version applicable), VOMS, neuropsychological tests (guided by a neuropsychologist and/or computer system such as CNS Vital Signs or IMPACT, among others) and neurophysiological tests including investigations of the oculomotor and vestibulo-ocular system (e.g. vestibulo-ocular reflex, dynamic visual acuity and/or other standardised test). - A.2.3 A standard 12-lead electrocardiogram (ECG) must be performed annually. - A.2.4 An echocardiography must be performed every two years, and an exercise stress ECG is recommended at the same interval.
+Suitable tests may be clinical or device-based and may include but are not limited to: SCAT (in the latest version applicable), VOMS, neuropsychological tests (guided by a neuropsychologist and/or computer system such as CNS Vital Signs or IMPACT, among others) and neurophysiological tests including investigations of the oculomotor and vestibulo-ocular system (e.g. vestibulo-ocular reflex, dynamic visual acuity and/or other standardised test). - A.2.3 A standard 12-lead electrocardiogram (ECG) must be performed annually and an echocardiography must be performed every two years. - A.2.4 An exercise stress ECG is recommended every two years.